KidPudel/Iggy-s-Vault/gamedev/godot/godot project structure recommendation.md

   common/          # standalone
-  utilities/       # helpers like game and level manager, ui/              # menus & HUD that are reused everywhere actors/          # player, enemies, NPCs – one sub-folder each levels/          # each playable level/world map scene assets_raw/      # .blend, .psd, wav masters – ignored by Godot assets/          # global to the game, like soundtrack.
+  utilities/       # helpers like game and level manager, ui/              # menus & HUD that are reused everywhere actors or entities/          # player, enemies, NPCs – one sub-folder each levels/          # each playable level/world map scene assets_raw/      # .blend, .psd, wav masters – ignored by Godot assets/          # global to the game, like soundtrack.